arw-thomasm/OCP_Security/README.md

 9:30		Welcome https://www.menti.com/7ykxr3eaid

-		OpenShift from a security Perspektive
-		Questions to be answers about OpenShift Security
+		OpenShift from a security Perspektive an overview Questions to be answers about OpenShift Security

 		CoreOs